nickmccleery/nickmccleery.github.io/content/posts/03-building-a-palatable-3d-viewer.md

 To illustrate, that process might look something like this:

-{{< figure src="/images/blog/03/DesignReview.drawio.png" title="Simplfied review procedure flowchart." class="rounded margin">}}
+{{< figure src="/images/blog/03/DesignReview.drawio.png" title="Simplified review procedure flowchart." class="rounded margin">}}

-So the flowchart looks fine; no issues there.
-Unfortunately, the actual, practical processes followed by engineering teams are often archaic, unwieldy, untraceable, and error-prone.
+So, the flowchart looks fine; no issues there.
+Unfortunately, the actual, practical processes followed by engineering teams are often archaic, unwieldy, untraceable, and error prone.
 Ignoring the drawing component, which—where it remains—is obviously 2D, the process of reviewing 3D designs tends to take one of the following forms:

 ### Option A: The meeting room